Bush Clover Lespedeza virginica

 -

-Lespedeza virginica is a broad leaf perennial in which hybridizing has resulted in a great variation in the 18 or more species.
-In the wild, it can be found growing in dry woods, clearings, thickets, sandy prairies, hill prairies, rocky upland forests, savannas, scrubby barrens, limestone glades bluffs and along lakes.
+Virgina bush clover is a native perennial wildflower in the Fabaceae (bean) family which is native to much of the United states.
+Hybridizing has resulted in a great variation in the 18 or more species.
+In the wild, it can be found growing in dry woods, clearings, thickets, sandy prairies, hill prairies, rocky upland forests, savannas, scrubby barrens, limestone glades bluffs, and along lakes.
 Typically, oak trees dominate the wooded areas where this plant is found.

 As it blooms on new wood, cut this herbaceous plant to the ground in the winter.
 It will come back next spring with a vengeance.